-- Complete and submit an application for admission to Enrollment Services.
-Submit official transcripts from all regionally accredited colleges or universities attended.
+Applicants must submit official transcripts from all regionally accredited colleges or universities attended.
 The Registrar's Office will evaluate previously earned college credit to determine if the credit will transfer to Casper College.
-The Registrar's Office will refer any questions they have about previously earned college credit to the appropriate academic school and department to determine if the credit is applicable to Casper College's program requirements. - 2.
-Submit official transcripts from the last high school attended including the date of graduation, or a high school equivalency certificate accepted by the state in which the certificate was earned. - 3.
-Submit ACT or placement test scores taken within one year of registering for classes.
-These tests are required for course placement in English and math.
-Applicants who plan to complete a certificate program or who have completed their English and math degree requirements may not have to submit ACT or placement test scores.
-Contact Enrollment Services for more information.
+The Registrar's Office will refer any questions they have about previously earned college credit to the appropriate academic school and department to determine if the credit is applicable to Casper College's program requirements.